 Having individual accounts for grants and their matching funds allows for proper accounting of the project's expenditures.
 If the grant award were audited, the University would have to demonstrate that the funding source's award had been expended properly and that the University had fulfilled its matching funds commitments.

 The project director is responsible for adhering to the reporting requirements specified in the grant award.
 The project director is expected to write the narrative reports that describe how the project was carried out, its results, and its expenses.
-An Assistant Director for Grant Services will review and assist with submission of the reports.
+A Grant Services Officer will review and assist with submission of the reports.
 If separate financial reports are required by the funding source, the Controller's office can assist with their preparation.

-Questions regarding procedures for the procurement of equipment, supplies, services, etc. should be directed to the director of purchasing (ext.
+Questions regarding procedures for the procurement of equipment, supplies, services, etc. should be directed to purchasing (ext.
 3676).
-The director of purchasing can answer questions about the following:
+Purchasing can answer questions about the following:

 - completing a purchase requisition;

 Questions about check requests and University travel policies should be directed to the Office of the Controller (ext.
 3434).

 If new faculty or other personnel are to be hired to work on the funded project, the project director must first contact human resources (ext.
 3638) for appropriate procedures.
 No person will be hired until the grant has been formally awarded.

 If student personnel are to be hired to work on the funded project, the project director must first contact the Coordinator of On-campus Employment in the Career Services Center (ext.
 4880) for appropriate procedures.

 Rebudgeting or transfer of funds between account lines must be approved internally by the Office of Grant Services and the Comptroller's Office.
 For further information regarding rebudgeting procedures, contact the Office of Grant Services (ext.
 1909).